-45 In the Westminster system, the leader of the executive branch (the Prime Minister) is the leader of the party able to command a majority in the legislature.
-Cabinet members are appointed by the Prime between the legislature and executive than there is in the presidential systems adopted by many civil law countries46 (note that some common law countries, including the US and Nigeria, have presidential rather than Westminster systems of government).
+Moreover, these jurisdictions often have Westminster system45 styles of government.
+Under the Westminster system there is a closer alignment between the legislature and executive than there is in the presidential systems adopted by many civil law countries46 (note that some common law countries, including the US and Nigeria, have presidential rather than Westminster systems of government).
 In a Westminster system the executive branch typically feels confident controlling its own actions, and it does not need laws to either empower or control it.
 The executive is accountable to the public through general elections, and this is what gives government policy statements their force.
 Governments expect to be judged on whether they have adopted good policies and whether they have followed the policies to which they have committed themselves.